Who can use this feature?

 Entry and Exit Criteria Sections

 You need to define the queue’s Entry Criteria and Exit Criteria, which are the conditions that trigger when a queue begins to generate its tasks and when the queue’s tasks are closed.
-Follow these steps to do so:

 Entry Criteria